Yufengs/nginx_modules/README.md

   }
   ```

   If *name* is off, then rebalance not work.
 Otherwise it works.

-It will get host IP addresses (maybe more then one, but just pick the first one) and find specified *net_topology* configuration by *name*.
-And then try to match host IP and the CIDR addresses setting in directive *net_topology*.
-If not matched, those mismatched upstream servers would be set backup.
+  This directive has steps blow:

+  1. Finding topology by *name*.
+  2. Getting host's IP(s) (ignore loopback and 0.0.0.0).
+  3. Trying to match host 's IP(s) in topology's CIDR rules and get the first matched CIDR rule.
+  4. Using the CIDR rule fetched from step 3 to match all servers' IP in the upstream block.
+Mismatched one will be set backup.

 - **assign**

-  This directive should be set in upstream block.
-It has at least two parameters.

-  It is trying to set how much traffic flow percentage that group has.
+  This directive is used to split traffic flows specified by a rule in some percentage parts those specified by some rules.

   Format:

   ```
 upstream foo {
      ...;
-     assign level1-group1 level2-group1=1% level2-group2=2% ... level2-groupn;
+     assign rule1 rule2=1% rule3=2% ... rulen;
   }
   ```

-  Level2-groups are the subset of level1-group.

-  Group name is depend on CIDR address' alias.

-  The sum of percentages can not be greater than 100%.
+  This directive should be set in upstream block.
+It has at least two parameters.

+  *rule1* is used to make sure which http traffic flows can be the input flow.

+  The input flow will be split in a centain percentage defined by the rest rules.
+The last rule's percentage can be omitted.

   Let's see the configuration shown below.